 After six years, the website got its first redesign and it became a lot more visual.
 Much of these visual elements would make their way to our brochures as well.

-The latest redesign.
-We wanted to keep the website visual but also have a lot more opportunity to explain what we do as a business and encourage potential clients to get in touch with us.
+The first of the new generation of spriteCloud websites.
+We wanted to keep the website visual but also have a lot more opportunities to explain what we do as a business and encourage potential clients to get in touch with us.
 Our marketer also needed the flexibility to make changes to the website and its content easily, so we went with WordPress.